Filippo Colarossi: Later years and death

 With the years, Colarossi became something of a bohémien or bon vivant who cultivated the appearance of an aristocrat.
 The robust, hard-working model and renowned, art-school proprietor, began to stroll the boulevards, to frequent chic cafés and develop a penchant for English clothing.
 He indulged in those pleasures that Paris could offer those with money to spare and an easy conscience.
 Despite the fact that his academy was as popular and remunerative as ever, the high life of women and drink began to take its toll.
 But, it was Colarossi's betting on horses, with disastrous results, that forced him to close the academy's doors in the winter of 1901–1902.
 Duval reports that, "At the time of his death, the academy was and still is being run for the benefit of his creditors, according to the French law."

 On 19 March 1910, the financially embarrassed academy, was advertised as being for sale on 18 April for the sum of 10,000 francs.
 The sale of the academy put its fate in the balance.
 The possibility of its imminent demolition so worried one of its American students, that (s)he wrote a reader's letter to the New York Herald asking for a rich compatriot to come forward who would be prepared to build a new, flagship, art school on the academy's hallowed ground.
-Thus, future students could continue to access to the best education possible.
+Thus, future students could continue to have access to the best education possible.

 Seemingly, Colarossi's son Ernest found the necessary capital, as he is recorded as succeeding his father in Le Courrier, a daily journal of judicial and legal notices, also on 18 April.